HL7/fhir-shorthand/input/pagecontent/reference.md

 Each slice will match or constrain the datatype of the array it slices.
 In particular:

-* If an array is a one of the FHIR datatypes, each slice will be the same datatype or a profile of it.
+* If the sliced element is an array of a FHIR datatype, each slice will be the same datatype or a profile of it.
 For example, if Observation.identifier is sliced, each slice will have type Identifier or be constrained to a profile of the Identifier datatype.
-* If the sliced array is a backbone element, each slice "inherits" the sub-elements of the backbone.
+* If the sliced element is an array of a backbone element, each slice "inherits" the sub-elements of the backbone.
 For example, the slices of Observation.component possess all the elements of Observation.component (code, value[x], dataAbsentReason, etc.).
 Constraints can be applied to the slices.
-* If the array to be sliced is a Reference, then each slice MUST be a reference to one or more of the allowed Reference types.
+* If the sliced element is an array of a Reference, then each slice MUST be a reference to one or more of the allowed Reference types.
 For example, if the element to be sliced is Reference(Observation or Condition), then each slice must either be Reference(Observation or Condition), Reference(Observation), Reference(Condition), or a profiled version of those resources.

 **Examples:**